Shane32/Argon2/README.md

 - The Argon2id variant is used when creating hashes.

-- The salt generation function uses the default .NET cryptographic random number generator and currently generates a salt of the same length as the desired hash length.
+- The salt generation function uses the default .NET cryptographic random number generator and by default generates a salt of the same length as the desired hash length.

 - The password fed to the Argon2id implementation is the UTF-16 little-endian encoding of the password string.